mpv-player/mpv/DOCS/man/options.rst

     video or audio outputs are not possible, but you can use filters to merge them into one.

-    The complex filter can not be changed yet during playback.
+    The complex filter cannot be changed yet during playback.
 It's also not possible to change the tracks connected to the filter at runtime.
 Other tracks, as long as they're not connected to the filter, and the corresponding output is not connected to the filter, can still be freely